This document describes how to access the CLI of your Cloud Email Security (CES) devices utilizing SSH on either the Windows or Linux/macOS platform.

 ssh-keygen -t <key type> -b <bit length> -f <filename>

-We will be using PuTTY for our example, so please note that steps may need to be modified slightly if using a different client.
-Also, please make sure that whichever client you're using has been updated to the most recently available version.
+You use PuTTY for this example, so please note that steps can need to be modified slightly if using a different client.
+Also, please make sure that whichever client you are using has been updated to the most recently available version.

 Windows - Step One - Connect to SSH Proxy and Open Forwarding Port